22.2.06

 Musical Melting Pot

-The United States in the 1950s was a musical melting pot.
-Distinct yet related trends were cross-pollinating in a way that was to change the face of music forever and give global mass society a set of themes and moods to carry them into the Twenty First Century.
-The fact that the USA is the world power of the modern era is an important one to remember in considering America as the site of this cross-cultural whirlwind.
+The United States in the 50s was a musical melting pot.
+Distinct trends were cross-pollinating in a way that was to change the face of music forever and give global mass society a set of themes and moods to carry them into the Twenty First Century.
+The fact that the USA is a world power of the modern era is an important one to remember in considering America as the site of this cross-cultural whirlwind.
 Several factors contributing to its superpower status also allowed for it to become the home of modern popular music.
-These factors included a cosmopolitan society in which cultures can interact and affect one another, a democratic polity allowing for free expression of many different and sometimes radical perspectives, and a powerhouse economy (both domestic and international) allowing for the mass distribution of all manner of cultural product.
-In addition, technological advances in areas such as amplification, recording, communications and transport cannot be overlooked.

 Three separate but related musical genres in particular interacted in this time – they were country and blues and gospel.
 At front-and-centre of this array of change agents was the blues.
-The blues began as a rural or small-town brand of Afro-American music played by solo artists on acoustic instruments such as harmonica, guitar and piano.
-In the post-war era many Afro-Americans moved from the Mississippi Delta to urban centres like Chicago and transformed the blues into an urban music played by small bands and including a prominent use of the then new electric guitar along with string bass and drum kit.
+The blues began as a rural or small-town form of Afro-American music played by solo artists on acoustic instruments such as harmonica, guitar and piano.
+In the post-war era many Afro-Americans moved from the Mississippi Delta to metropolises like Chicago and transformed the blues into an urban music played by small bands including a prominent use of the then new electric guitar along with string bass and drum kit.
 Artists playing this music included Muddy Waters, Etta James, John Lee Hooker, B B King and Fats Domino.

 The Rock Soul Divide